Musrat-Jahan/HIT137_Assignment_3/Report.md

 - **Welcome Label**: A greeting to users when they launch the application.
 - **Search Field**: An input field where users can enter book titles to search.
-- **Buttons**: A search button to trigger the search and a clear button to reset the input.
+- **Buttons**: A search button to trigger the search , add book and a clear button to reset the input.
+- **Search Field**: When search book, it will show book details: Author and publication.
+- **Add Book Field**: When Add book, it will show author name, date , copies etc.
 - **Results Display**: A label to show the search results or messages to the user, ensuring that they are informed of their actions.